About the park

 Obsidian caves

-Another vestige of volcanic activity are the obsidian caves, located along the Buffalo Circuit (a 14km track around the eastern part of the park).
+Another vestige of volcanic activity is the obsidian caves, located along the Buffalo Circuit (a 14km track around the eastern part of the park).
 Entering the cool of the caves, you’ll notice the shiny, black and dark green surface of obsidian rock.
 This mesmerising gleam is the result of molten lava coming into contact with water and cooling rapidly.

 Wildlife

 Aside from the spectacular geology, Hell’s Gate is also home to a wide range of wildlife.
-Despite its relatively small size, the area’s wildlife includes giraffes, lions, leopards, buffalo, thomson gazelles, and eland antelopes.
+Despite its relatively small size, the area’s wildlife includes giraffes, lions, leopards, buffalo, Thomson gazelles, and eland antelopes.
 The high cliffs of the park are also ideal for nesting birds, which total around 103 species.
 Of particular note is the bearded vulture – a rare yet stunningly beautiful bird.